Cultural Connections Board 2024-2025

 Ruby Ming, Secretary (she/her)

 Ruby aims to provoke unconventional connections to art across cultures, time, and technology.
-She is the Associate Director of Outreach and Education at Montalvo Arts Center, where she collaborates to design and produce school, teacher, and public programs.
-Involved in visual arts education for over 20 years, she has presented engaging teacher professional development workshops about arts integration for national and local organizations.
+Involved in visual arts education for over 25 years, she has presented captivating art-making workshops for all ages, richly-illustrated lectures for life-long learners, and engaging teacher professional learning seminars on arts integration for the National and California Art Education Associations, Norton Museum of Art, San Jose Museum of Art, and the Santa Clara County Office of Education.
 In partnership with UC Berkeley History-Social Science Project, she launched a week-long teacher institute in summer 2022 for the San Jose Museum of Quilts & Textiles focused on integrating textile arts in the humanities.
-She received her B.A. in Fine Arts from Brown University and her M.A. in Museum Studies, with an emphasis in Programming, from San Francisco State University, where she is also an adjunct lecturer.
+As the Associate Director of Outreach and Education at Montalvo Arts Center, she collaborated to design and produce school, teacher, and public programs.
+She received her B.A. in Fine Arts from Brown University and her M.A. in Museum Studies, with an emphasis in Programming, from San Francisco State University, where she was also an adjunct lecturer.

-A personal glimpse: Ruby enjoys traveling and experiencing daily life and food in other parts of the world.
+A personal glimpse: Ruby enjoys traveling and experiencing daily life and cuisine in other parts of the world.
 She also enjoys crafting with friends, movies, theater, and trying different foods.

 Joined Cultural Connections in 2021